octue/octue-sdk-python/docs/source/installation.rst

 To use the Octue SDK from within your Octue Python application, simply add:

 .. code-block::
-    octue-sdk-matlab==x.y.z
+    octue==x.y.z

 to your requirements.txt file, where x.y.z. is your preferred (we recommend the latest stable) version of the SDK.

-If you've used the 'fractal-python' application as your base template, you should already have the SDK installed (`see how it's done in the example app <https://github.com/octue/octue-app-python>`)
+If you've used the 'octue-app-python' application as your base template, you should already have the SDK installed (`see how it's done in the example app <https://github.com/octue/octue-app-python>`)